 Where Should You Start Customizing Your Shopify Store?
 (Most Merchants Get This Wrong)

-• Copying competitor layouts without understanding user behavior.
+- Copying competitor layouts without understanding why those stores convert.

 Quick Customization Audit — What to Check Before You Change Anything